 Looking for an exercise class that acts as a workout, whilst developing your core muscular control, strength and flexibility?
 Then we’ve got just the one for you… Pilates!
-Developed by Joseph Pilates in the early 20th century, Pilates is a technique which helps you master controlled movements, and improve endurance.
+Developed by Joseph Pilates in the early 20th century, Pilates is a technique that helps you master controlled movements and improve endurance.

 What’s Pilates all about and is it right for me?

 Pilates was invented to improve flexibility and increase core strength.
 With the focus that Pilates demands, it’s not only your body getting a workout, but your mind too.
 The other core principle of Pilates is control and centring, as Joseph Pilates believed that for people to control their bodies, they must have a starting point – their centre.

 Pilates can be enjoyed by everyone, whether they’re complete beginners, or have been practising for years.
 All the exercises can be adapted to the needs of each individual, so don’t be afraid to give it a go.
 Pregnant women can also enjoy the workout, although you should speak to your doctor or midwife first, just to be safe.

 Why is it so popular?

 There are a couple of different types of Pilates to try.
 There’s mat Pilates which takes place in an exercise studio.
 All you need to take is a mat and yourself – there’s occasional use of a resistance band, but that’s down to the instructor and they’ll usually be provided.
 There’s often music over a mat Pilates class to help you relax more.

 Reformer Pilates involves a narrow bed with a sliding platform, known as a carriage, made more or less resistant by adding or removing springs.
 You can perform very basic to highly advanced movements in a range of positions on the reformer bed.

 Both sessions will offer a full body workout to anyone and everyone, and you’ll soon see your core strength and overall flexibility improve.